 Safety & compliance behavior

-Both cotton and wooden wicks can meet candle safety standards when correctly sized and tested, but wooden wicks demand tighter control of flame height, char, and container temperature.
+Both cotton and wooden wicks can meet candle safety standards when they are correctly sized and tested, but wooden wicks demand tighter control of flame height, char, and container temperature.

-Use safety checks to reject any combination that runs too tall, throws sparks, overheats the jar, or misbehaves near the end of life.
-Both wick families can pass when matched well, but wood leaves less room for sloppy trimming or vessel changes.
+Reject any combination that runs too tall, throws sparks, overheats the jar, or misbehaves near the end of life, and use are candle wicks safe? for broader safety guidance.

 Draft sensitivity